Haiti races to rebuild schools destroyed by earthquake | ExBulletin

 “I have become as poor as people who do not work,” he said.
 “It’s really difficult from a human point of view.”

-He continued, “But from a physical point of view, if the building is repaired, if the government intervenes to help the parents, to help the teachers, we can open the school on October 4th.”
+He continued, “But from a physical point of view, if the building is restored, if the government intervenes to help the parents, to help the teachers, we can open the school on October 4.”

 And that’s despite the fact that Saint Jules, like most of his 400 students, now lives outdoors.